jzurner1/cyber_learning_path/blog.md

 - traceroute: The traceroute command allows you to see all the nodes that your data goes through on its way to a target.
 The syntax is the same as ping, just `traceroute (target)`.
 - whois: The whois command gives information on a domain, telling a lot about how it is set up.
 The syntax is `whois (domain)`.
 - dig: Dig gives basic information on the DNS setup of a website.
 The syntax is `dig (domain)`.

+### Day 8

+`3/22/22`

+- A port on a device is a virtual point where network connections can start and end.
+They are managed by the computer's operating system, and each port is associated with a different process or service.
+- Because each port is associated with something different, it makes it easy for computers to sort through different kinds of traffic.
+Ports are standardized across all network-connected devices, with each port assigned a number.
+- On the OSI model, ports are a layer 4 concept because only a transport protocol like TCP or UDP can indicate which port should be used.
+TCP and UDP headers have a section that indicates the port that a packet should go to.
+- Ports can be open, closed, or filtered.
+An open port is one that is accessible and has an application listening for new connections, while a closed port is also accessible but doesn't have an application listening.
+A filtered port means that a firewall, filter, or something else is blocking the port.
+Nmap includes a couple others.
+Unfiltered means the port is open or closed, open|filtered means it could be open or filtered, and closed|filtered means that the port is closed or filtered.
+In all three cases, Nmap could not determine which one it is.
+- There are 65,535 possible port numbers, but not all of them are used.
+Some of the more popular ones include ports 20/21, for file transfer protocol (FTP); port 22, for secure shell (22); port 23, for telnet; port 25, for simple mail transfer protocol (SMTP); port 53, for domain name system (DNS); port 80, for hypertext transfer protocol (HTTP); port 110, for post office protocol (POP3); port 123, for network time protocol (NTP); port 179, border gateway protocol (BGP); port 443, for HTTP secure (HTTPS); port 500, for internet security association and key management protocol (ISAKMP); and port 3389, remote desktop protocol (RDP).